 Michelle has spent several years volunteering on youth projects both in the UK and abroad, helping to empower girls and young women through the delivery of workshops and outreach programmes.
 She is looking forward to further developing her knowledge of the AFSEE programme and to working with the team.

 Professor Beverley Skeggs

-Bev Skeggs is one of the foremost feminist sociologists in the world.
-Her book Formations of Class and Gender (1997) has been profoundly significant in drawing attention to the intersections between class and gender inequality, as experienced by working class young women dealing with the vulnerabilities of daily life in harsh conditions.
+Her book Formations of Class and Gender (1997) has been profoundly significant in drawing attention to the intersections between class and gender inequality, as experienced by young working class women dealing with the vulnerabilities of daily life in harsh conditions.

-Her more recent work has shown how contemporary ideas of the ‘self’ implicitly discriminate against many groups – women, ethnic minorities, migrants and the economically deprived – who are seen to fall short of the assumed values of responsibility and autonomy.
-In recent years, supported by numerous grants and fellowships, she has explored the source of these values through pioneering studies of violence and space, traditional and social media: reality television and Facebook.
-She sees digital tracking and trading as one of the major ways in which inequality is being forged, as some groups are targeted for debt trade.
+Her more recent work has shown how contemporary ideas of the “self” implicitly discriminate against many groups – women, ethnic minorities, migrants and the economically deprived – who are seen to fall short of the assumed values of responsibility and autonomy.
+In recent years, supported by numerous grants and fellowships, she has explored the source of these values through pioneering studies of sexuality, violence, and space, traditional and social media, including reality television and Facebook.
+She sees digital tracking and trading as one of the major ways in which inequality is being forged.

-Alongside her world leading intellectual contributions, Beverley has been a major change maker and transformative leader.
-She has been Head of two of the UK’s leading Sociology Departments, at Manchester University and Goldsmiths, University of London, and transformed Britain’s oldest sociology journal, the Sociological Review, into an independent foundation devoted to opening up critical social science.
+Alongside her world-leading intellectual contributions, Beverley has been a major change-maker and transformative leader.
+She has been director of women’s studies and head of two of the UK’s leading sociology departments, at the University of Manchester, and Goldsmiths, University of London, and transformed Britain’s oldest sociology journal, The Sociological Review, into an independent foundation devoted to supporting early career researchers and opening up critical social science.